akshat3144/israel-hamas-discourse-analysis/IEEE_PUBLICATION_READY_REPORT.md

 The authors acknowledge the computational resources and support provided by Plaksha University, Mohali, Punjab, India.
 We thank Professor Rajesh Sharma, Program Chair of Computer Science & Artificial Intelligence at Plaksha University, for his guidance and invaluable feedback during the development of this research.

-# REFERENCES

-[References would be inserted here in IEEE format based on actual citations]

----

 **Authors' Affiliations:**

 Akshat Gupta, Raghav Sarna, Arsh Arora, and Mudasir Rasheed are with the Department of Computer Science & Artificial Intelligence, Plaksha University, Mohali, Punjab 140306, India.

-Direct correspondence to [corresponding author email].